makinacorpus/redis-bundle/Resources/docs/drupal7.md

 ## Install with Composer

-If your Drupal 7 site installation is composer-based, there is nothing easier than installing it:
+If your Drupal 7 site installation is composer-based:

 ```sh
 composer require makinacorpus/redis-bundle